Primary

 Collaboration

-Research has shown, that one of the ways girls learn best is through collaboration and team-work.
+Research has shown that one of the ways girls learn best is through collaboration and teamwork.
 In Primary, our girls are encouraged to participate in class discussions, work together on projects and take an active role in their learning.
 They help each other solve problems, work through complex issues together and offer peer feedback on their work.
 Group presentations give the girls opportunities to develop their Public Speaking skills, ensuring they are confident in their abilities before entering Secondary.

 Leadership